2022-12-18

 EMT 250 home

 Some information on the computer design can be found by looking for papers published by Dr. Barry Blesser and Ralph Zaorski.
-(See the main page for references.)
-The published papers discuss simulating on a larger computer, and thus there are quite a few differences between the simulated computer and the final design.
+The published papers discuss simulating the design on a larger computer.

 The computer has a Harvard architecture: instructions are stored in read-only memory (ROM) which cannot be changed while the machine is operating.
-The ROM contains 512 32-bit words called instructions.
-The details of the 32-bit instructions are found in a later section.
-A dedicated 8-bit program counter (PC) selects the current immediate instruction (IM), which is stored into the instruction register (IR) on the next clock cycle.
+The ROM contains 512 32-bit instructions.
+An 8-bit program counter (PC) selects the current immediate instruction (IM), which is stored into the instruction register (IR) on the next clock cycle.
 The programmer can load the PC with an 8-bit address from the output of the arithmetic logic unit (ALU).
 Otherwise the PC automatically increments on each clock cycle, rolling over from the maximum address of 255 to 0, counting endlessly.
 The ROM is banked between the lower and upper 256 address space using the front panel “REV” button.
-More details explained in the ROM section.
+More details are contained in the ROM section.

 To store program data, there are three different random-access memories (RAM) available: